Rit-ctrl/Scheduling-algo-with-viz/README.md

 # Scheduling-algo-with-viz
-Scheduling algorithms visualisation done as part of course project for Operating systems.Used manim (3b1b) for visualisation
+Scheduling algorithms visualisation done as part of course project for Operating systems.
+Used manim (3b1b) for visualisation

+## Videos

+  The videos can be found at [Videos folder](Output/Videos)

 ## Algorithms done:
 - [X] FCFS